-Kimberly S. Templeton, J.D. has 25 years of experience as an executive search professional in the higher education, nonprofit, and legal sectors; advancement leader, and corporate attorney.
-Ms. Templeton has partnered with liberal arts colleges, leading public research universities, private universities, and faith-based institutions, to identify institutional and senior leaders, including presidents/chancellors, chief financial officers, vice presidents for advancement/presidents of institutionally related foundations, deans for research, and center directors, among others.
+Kimberly S. Templeton, J.D more than has 25 years of experience as an executive search professional in the higher education, nonprofit, and legal sectors; senior advancement leader; and corporate attorney.
+Ms. Templeton has partnered with leading public research universities, regional comprehensive universities, private universities, liberal arts colleges, and faith-based institutions to identify institutional and senior leaders, including presidents/chancellors, chief financial officers, vice presidents for advancement and presidents of institutionally related foundations, vice presidents for health affairs, research deans, and center directors, among others.

-She has served clients such as American University, Arizona State University, Dominican College, Gettysburg College, Missouri Western State University, Rider University, Seton Hall University, Stony Brook University, University of Arizona, University of California, Riverside, University of Maryland, University of Nebraska, University of Washington, and Yeshiva University, among many others.
+She has served clients such as American University, Arizona State University, Dominican College, Embry-Riddle Aeronautical University, Gettysburg College, Missouri Western State University, Ramapo College, Rider University, Seton Hall University, Stony Brook University, University of Arizona, University of California, Riverside, University of Central Florida, University of Maryland, University of Nebraska, University of Washington, and Yeshiva University, among many others.
 Ms. Templeton is recognized for her ability to recruit high caliber candidates, superior search execution, client partnerships, and aptitude to identify and communicate a client institution’s unique culture, opportunities and challenges in a compelling manner.